-NEW YORK (AP) — Jason Wu isn't a fan of fast fashion, though he's mindful of how he rolls out collections ahead of season.
+Jason Wu isn't a fan of fast fashion, though he's mindful of how he rolls out collections ahead of season.
 "For me, it's not about doing it fast.
-For me it's about perfecting the work and presenting it at the right time," he said Friday backstage after presenting a fall collection offering a range of weights, from wispy sheer dresses to sturdy coats.
+For me it's about perfecting the work and presenting it at the right time," he said on the heels of presenting his Fall/Winter collection.
 While he has no plans to join the surge in a "see now, buy now, wear now" approach to business, "I think we've got to be more realistic about when the clothes are in stores," Wu added.

 For instance, a neon yellow strapless party dress shared his runway with coats in a striped yellow and blue.
 Backless minis held together with cloth backstraps were mixed with detachable fur collars and sheer looks in florals.